AlgTUDelft/pystreed/README.md

 * Prescriptive policy generation

 For an explanation of each application, see below.
-For details on what tasks are separable and how the algoritm works, see our paper and the follow up papers on survival analysis and regression:
+For details on what tasks are separable and how the algoritm works, see our paper and the follow up papers on survival analysis, regression, and an extensive comparison with the traditional greedy approach CART:
 * Van der Linden, Jacobus G. M., Mathijs M. de Weerdt, and Emir Demirović.
 "Necessary and Sufficient Conditions for Optimal Decision Trees using Dynamic Programming." _Advances in Neural Information Processing Systems_ (2023). [pdf](https://arxiv.org/pdf/2305.19706)
 * Huisman, Tim, Jacobus G. M. van der Linden, and Emir Demirović.
 "Optimal Survival Trees: A Dynamic Programming Approach." _Proceedings of AAAI-24_ (2024). [pdf](https://ojs.aaai.org/index.php/AAAI/article/view/29163/30199)
 * Van den Bos, Mim, Jacobus G. M. van der Linden, and Emir Demirović.
 "Piecewise Constant and Linear Regression Trees: An Optimal Dynamic Programming Approach."
 In _Proceedings of ICML-24_ (2024). [pdf](https://openreview.net/pdf?id=rXnBvu5D7i)
+* Van der Linden, Jacobus G. M., Daniël Vos, Mathijs M. de Weerdt, Sicco Verwer, and Emir Demirović.
+"Optimal or Greedy Decision Trees?
+Revisiting their Objectives, Tuning, and Performance" _Transactions of Machine Learning Research_ (2026). [pdf](https://arxiv.org/pdf/2409.12788)

 ## Python usage